A good backpacker travel insurance is essential whether you are planning to go on a short term trip or considering long term traveling.

 You may injure yourself

 If you enjoy hiking as much as I do, a good backpacker insurance company that covers for hiking, or even a sport or trekking insurance is necessary.
-While hiking isn’t dangerous per se, accidents while hiking may occur.
-I was hiking the Jordan Trail when I accidentally wounded myself going through some thick bushes, and sure enough I couldn’t apply stitches myself – good thing my insurance sent me to the nearest clinic for that.
+While hiking isn’t dangerous per se, accidents may occur.
+I was hiking the Jordan Trail when I accidentally wounded myself going through some thick bushes, and my insurance sent me to the nearest clinic to be medicated.

 Your precious gear may get stolen